ewendel/elm-workshop/book/README.md

     * You can find the path for `elm-format` by doing `which elm-format` on MacOS/*Nix or `Get-Command elm-format` in powershell on Windows
     * We also recommend you enable `Format on save` in your editor

-1. Clone this repo to your computer
+1. Clone the repo (https://github.com/ewendel/elm-workshop) to your computer

 1. Run `npm install` (please make sure to have `npm` version 3 or newer)